odairdelahozgh/SchoolNext/README.md

 # SchoolNext >>
- SchoolNext :: Aplicación web para escuelas en Colombia
+ SchoolNext :: School Web Aplication for colombia

- Creado con KumbiaPHP
+ Supported by KumbiaPHP